joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 "Modernizing" started to mean moving to [microservices](https://www.martinfowler.com/microservices/) and single-page client-side web apps to solve the "Does it scale?" problem.

 Server-side solutions and languages felt like they had fallen into disrepair, were slow, and had gotten a bad rap; despite WordPress still being the dominate survivor of the CMS wars.
-One of my favorite compliments around this time (actually 2015) was that my PHP code wasn't like any other PHP code the developer had seen because "I can readout."
-(Granted, if they had seen my code 2007–2010, they might have felt different.)
+One of my favorite compliments around this time (actually 2015) was that my PHP code wasn't like any other PHP code the developer had seen because "I can read it."
+(Granted, if they had seen my code from 2007–2010, they might have felt different.)

 I worked full-time for a year as a front-end web developer.
 We mainly did brochure sites.
-Some sites required so much customization of WordPress I found myself beating WordPress into submission as much as I could to make it easy, then writing insturction manuals on how the clients could update the content themselves.
+Some sites required so much customization of WordPress I found myself beating WordPress into submission as much as I could to make it easy, then writing instruction manuals on how the clients could update the content themselves.

 During this time native app development started to increase with the opening of the App Store to more developers.
 I started learning Objective-C and developed an app for iOS.

 Of the two, I appreciated native app development the most, specifically for the Apple ecosystem.

-There was also the beginnings of a "back to basics" movement for web development with the creation of "modern" static site generators (similar to FrontPage and Dreamweaver from the years prior, only with an automated build step).
+There was also the beginnings of a "back to basics" movement for web development with the creation of "modern" static site generators (similar to FrontPage and Dreamweaver from years prior, only with an automated build step).
+These static site generators work like dynamic sites, but convert the pages to static HTML instead of using processing time to dynamically generate (render) the page.

 ## 2013–2016